Zulip architectural overview

 ellipsis: A small vertical three dot icon (technically called as ellipsis-v), present in sidebars as a menu icon.
 It offers contextual options for global filters (All messages and Starred messages), stream filters and topics in left sidebar and users in right sidebar.
 To avoid visual clutter ellipsis only appears in the web UI upon hover.

-huddle: What the codebase calls a “group private message”.
+huddle: What the codebase calls a “group direct message”.

 message editing: If the realm admin allows it, then after a user posts a message, the user has a few minutes to click “Edit” and change the content of their message.
 If they do, Zulip adds a marker such as “EDITED” at the top of the message, visible to anyone who can see the message.